Dr. Ed Seifried’s FOMC Meeting Commentary Report – January 25, 26 2022

 • The Committee will determine the timing and pace of reducing the size of the Federal Reserve’s balance sheet so as to promote its maximum employment and price stability goals.

-• The Committee intends to reduce the Federal Reserve's securities holdings over time in a
+• The Committee intends to reduce the Federal Reserve’s securities holdings over time in apredictable manner primarily by adjusting the amounts reinvested of principal paymentsreceived from securities held in the System Open Market Account (SOMA).

-• Over time, the Committee intends to maintain securities holdings in amounts needed to
+• Over time, the Committee intends to maintain securities holdings in amounts needed toimplement monetary policy efficiently and effectively in its ample reserves regime.

-• The Committee is prepared to adjust any of the details of its approach to reducing the size
+• The Committee is prepared to adjust any of the details of its approach to reducing the sizeof the balance sheet in light of economic and financial developments.

 VOTING RESULTS: No dissenting votes